 CALMIT staff members, in cooperation with the UNL Department of Electrical Engineering and the UNO Aviation Institute, developed (2001) an aerial remote sensing platform for collection of spectral data.
-The platform is a Piper Saratoga, which has undergone extensive modifications to facilitate deployment of sensors.
-In 2005, the AISA-Eagle (AE) Hyperspectral Imager (VNIR) replaced the AISA-Classic (2002) as the primary on-board sensor.
-The AE, programmable to 512 spectral channels, acquires data for researchers at a spatial resolution of 1 and 2 meters.
+The platform is a Piper Saratoga, which over the years has undergone extensive modifications to facilitate the deployment of sensors.
+The AISA-Eagle (AE) Hyperspectral Imager (VNIR) is the primary on-board sensor.
+The AE covers the visible and near infrared portions of the electromagnet spectrum (between 400 and 1000 nm) and can be programmed to acquire up to 512 spectral channels at spatial resolutions from 0.75 to 2.5 meters.

 All-Terrain Terrestrial Vehicle Data Collection Platform

 CALMIT staff have constructed a unique, versatile all-terrain instrument platform, which is being used primarily for collecting spectral data in agricultural/cropland environments.
-The system, referred to as "Goliath," has great potential for "precision-agriculture" applications.
-"Goliath" provides a high-clearance mechanism for making measurements such as spectral reflectance in field settings.
-The pertinent characteristics of the Goliath platform include a ground clearance of 72 inches, a width of 102 inches, and wheels positioned for movement through crops with 30-inch rows.
-The tracked wheels allow access to difficult landscape positions.
+The system, referred to as "Hercules," has great potential for "precision-agriculture" applications.
+"Hercules" provides a high-clearance mechanism for making measurements such as spectral reflectance in field settings.
+The pertinent characteristics of the Hercules platform include a ground clearance of 72 inches, a width of 120 inches, and wheels positioned for movement through crops with 30-inch rows.

-The working platform on Goliath is 8 x 9 feet.
-The Goliath platform itself has a driver's seat and four scientist desks.
+The working platform on Hercules is 10 x 10 feet.
+The Hercules platform itself has a driver's seat and four scientist desks.
 Thus, up to five passengers/scientists can be accommodated during data-collection missions.
 The ample desk space allows instrument operations to be executed easily and efficiently.
-The hydraulic boom is 15 feet 6 inches long when stowed, but can be extended to 28 feet during data collection.
-It can be raised to a height of approximately 40 feet above the ground surface, and rotated through a full circle around the platform (note that a jib can be added to increase the sensor elevation to approximately 50 feet.).
+The instrument package can be raised to a height of approximately 50 feet above the ground surface, and rotated through a full circle around the platform.

 The boom can be lowered nearly to ground level to accommodate either sensor attachment or calibration by means of a reference panel on, for example, a tripod.
-The maximum sensor payload for the boom, at full extension, is ~100 pounds.
+The maximum sensor payload for the boom, at full extension, is ~60 pounds.
 The operator has complete control of the sensor position from the deck.
 That is, the operator not only has control of the boom, and thus sensor field-of-view, but also the nadir or off-nadir position of the sensor.
 That view angle can be changed and verified easily and quickly.
-The Goliath system can be towed long distances by means of a specially constructed trailer.

 CALMIT operates a 24-foot pontoon boat, which has been specially modified for collection of spectral data above, at, and beneath the surface.
 The boat provides an excellent workspace for data collection on lakes and reservoirs.